qriosa/SParry/tutorials.md

 #### func calc

 This method is the only calculation interface of the software.
 By calling this method, the shortest path of the graph can be directly calculated.
-See `func calc` for more information. 超链接
+See ([func calc](https://github.com/LCX666/SPoon/blob/main/tutorials.md#func-calc-1)) for more information.

 ------